Architectural Science M.S. (Ithaca)

 - Transcripts: Submit completed and official transcripts from each college or university previously attended to the field to which you are applying.
 If it is against an institution's policy to send transcripts to the applicant, the transcripts can be mailed by the school directly to the field to which you are applying.

-- GRE general test for all
+- GRE general test scores are optional

-- GRE subject test in computer science for computer graphics applicants
+- GRE subject test in computer science for computer graphics applicants is optional

 - TOEFL Exam for Non-Native English Applicants.
 Minimum score of 250 computer-based or 600 paper-based.